 Medication: Depending on the mental health diagnosis, they may prescribe a medication for depression, anxiety, etc. Taking medication has allowed others who suffer from these mental illnesses an easier time navigating their daily lives.

-Family Therapy: When a loved one goes through something as serious as substance abuse, it can disrupt family relations.
+Family Therapy: When a loved one goes through something as serious as substance use, it can disrupt family relations.
 Family therapy is a great option to help family and loved ones understand ta diagnosis, and they can learn how to communicate and help their loved one after treatment is finished.

 Group Therapy: Having a loved one talk to others who are in a similar situation can help them feel less isolated and alone.
 Although the thought of sharing your personal story of addiction and mental illness may seem intimidating at, it could also provide you with more support.